chain4travel/camino-subnet-cli/README.md

 ```

 This creates a file `.subnet-cli.pk` under the current directory with a private key.
 By default,
 `subnet-cli` uses the key specified in file `.subnet-cli.pk` on the P-Chain to pay for the transaction fee, unless `--private-key-path` is used to overwrite.
-Please make sure that you have enough fund on this P-Chain address to pay for transactions.
+Please make sure that you have enough funds on this P-Chain address to pay for transactions.

 #### Local